aburhan/platform-engineering/reference-architectures/automated-password-rotation/README.md

     Function.
 5. Click on the `Details` tab.
 Confirm, the `Audience` tag shows the rotator Cloud Function.
-6. In the left hand menu select `Topic`.
-7. Click on `pswd-rotation-topic`.
-8. Click on the `Details` tab.
-9. Click on the schema in the `Schema name` field.
+6. Click on the schema in the `Schema name` field.
-10. In the `Details`, confirm that the schema contains these keys: `secretid`, `instance_name`, `db_user`, `db_name` and `db_location`.
+7. In the `Details`, confirm that the schema contains these keys: `secretid`, `instance_name`, `db_user`, `db_name` and `db_location`.
 These keys will be used to identify what database and user password is to be rotated.